alex43002/FileEncryptionDecryption/README.md

 # FileEncryptionDecryption

 FileEncryptionDecryption is a versatile tool designed for encrypting and decrypting files using various encryption techniques.
-The project supports both a command-line interface (CLI) and a graphical user interface (GUI) to provide flexibility for different users.
+The project currently supports a **command-line interface (CLI)**, with plans to add a graphical user interface (GUI) in future versions.

 ## Functionality

 This tool allows users to:
 - Encrypt and decrypt text or binary files.
-- Choose from multiple encryption methods (e.g., Caesar Cipher, XOR encryption, etc.).
+- Choose from multiple encryption algorithms, such as **DES** (with more to be added, e.g., AES, RSA).
-- Specify custom encryption keys.
+- Provide custom encryption keys for security.
-- (WIP) Advanced encryption algorithms such as AES and RSA.
 - (WIP) Support for encrypting entire directories.
 - (WIP) Save and load encryption settings.